Lemuel-8/IBM-Data-Science.-Profesional-Certificate/README.md

 .
 Learn what data science is, the various activities of a data scientist’s job, and methodology to think and work like a data scientist<br>
 .
 Develop hands-on skills using the tools, languages, and libraries used by professional data scientists<br>
 .
 Import and clean data sets, analyze and visualize data, and build and evaluate machine learning models and pipelines using Python<br>

 .
-Apply various data science skills, techniques, and tools to complete a project and publish a report
+Apply various data science skills, techniques, and tools to complete a project and publish a report<br>

 # SKILLS YOU WILL GAIN
 Data Science<br>